Looking for Christmas decorating ideas for the porch? Here’s how I decorated my front porch with the Christmas color of the season.

 So I went with faux poinsettias and peace of mind this year.

-Then I swagged the top of the balcony on the porch and the front railing with greenery.
+Next the top of the balcony on the porch and the front railing was swagged with greenery and a GIANT bow on the front of the house.

 And of course.